Best Virginia Beaches for Family Photos

 The Chesapeake Bay bridge runs right in front of the skylight, and the other direction has tall condos.
 Neither is good.
 If you want a pier, Sandbridge is better, if you want the bay, East Beach is it.

 Pleasure House Point

 Like the Narrows, it’s not really a beach, but there’s water, some sand and grass.
 So by the same token it qualifies just as much.
 While its beautiful with great light, it’s tight.
 There is no room to play or goof around.
-It’d work for a family of 3, maternity or couples, but no more for my shoot style.I (Alison) am the circus ring leader of four boys.
-We're a half-homeschooling USMC family, currently in Virginia.
-I love loud, messy, families, especially those with littles.
-I like dancing, loud music, and people!
-I'm passionate about education and the beach.
-Born and raised in Charleston, SC I'm a cornbread purist.
-Skillet only!
+It’d work for a family of 3, maternity or couples, but no more for my shoot style.Alison is the chaos-commanding family photographer thriving in the loud & messy offering in home lifestyle and outdoor sessions.
+She is the circus ring leader of four boys, half-homeschooling USMC family, currently in Virginia Beach but born and raised in Charleston, SC.
 Find me on Insta @alisonbellphotog!